pluribus-one/mdr-ra/README.md

   requested by the user, and only for a limited set of trusted networks or hosts.
 Refer to the sections below for setup and configuration steps.

-* The automation will create a set of self-signed certificates, stored in the `/home/datashield/datashield_setup/https/cert` directory, to enable the HTTPS proxy service.
+* A set of valid certificates (`privkey.pem`, `fullchain.pem`), if available, may be copied to the `cert/` directory in order to configure the NGINX HTTPS proxy.
+If no valid certificate files are provided, the  automation will create a set of self-signed certificates, stored in the `/home/mdr-ra/datashield_setup/https/cert` directory, to enable the HTTPS proxy service.

 > [!CAUTION]
 >
-> While this will allow the service to establish encrypted
+> For users opting to use self-signed certificates: while this will allow the
-> connections, it cannot be considered a source of trust in any kind of
+> service to establish encrypted connections, it cannot be considered a source
-> public network.
-In order to expose the service to the public internet,
+> of trust in any kind of public network.
+In order to expose the service to the
-> users should acquire valid certificates from a trusted authority such as
+> public internet, users should acquire valid certificates from a trusted
-> [Let's Encrypt](https://letsencrypt.org/) for a dedicated fully-qualified
+> authority such as [Let's Encrypt](https://letsencrypt.org/) for a dedicated
-> domain name.
+> fully-qualified domain name.

 * The Opal web interface is exposed through a dedicated NGINX server functioning as a HTTPS reverse proxy with the ModSecurity web application